star-du/star-du.github.io/_posts/2018-1-24-Dive-Into-Python-Char6.md

 In each iteration of the for loop in `plural()`, we call the `rules()` which is in essence a generator, the `rules()` yield dynamically built functions (match and apply), and the functions are used in the if sentence.
 Every time it calls the rules(), it just goes on with a new line in the file.

-So now, we use the generator to build a function, it overall reduces some costs of time, for you don't have to load a complete list before you even start using `plural()`.
+So now, we use the generator to build a function, it overall reduces some costs of startup time, for you don't have to load a complete list before you even start using `plural()`.
 But, it always build some same functions if you use the plural() for multiple times.
 That problems shall remain to be solve.
 IF YOU HAVE TIME: [Dig more about closures][clos]

 [re]:https://star-du.github.io/posts/2018-1-23-Dive-Into-Python-Char5